 Baking can get pretty messy and, depending on the ingredients you’re using, even stain clothes.
 For that reason, every baker needs a quality apron.
 Hedley & Bennett — one of our favorite women-owned and Latino-owned businesses — makes machine-washable aprons in a variety of styles and patterns.
 The Essential Apron is designed with 100% cotton-twill fabric and it has a chest pocket, plus two lap pockets and a utility loop.
 Its neck strap is adjustable and it has long waist straps.

-The hand portion of GIR’s oven mitts are covered in silicone, which gives you a grippy surface to grab hot pans with while baking.
-The inside and sleeve part of the oven mitts are made from a soft, cotton-terry material, and they go up higher on your forearms to protect your skin from heat.
-The oven mitts are also machine-washable, so you don’t have to worry about getting them dirty.
+The hand portion of Our Place’s machine-washable oven mitts are covered in silicone, which gives your recipient a grippy surface to grab hot pans with while baking.
+The inside and sleeve part of the oven mitts are made from a soft cotton twill material, and their tall cuffs extend high up forearms to protect skin from heat.
+Each oven mitt is constructed with a built-in magnet, allowing your giftee to stick them to magnetic surfaces like refrigerators, microwaves or dishwashers.
+They can also hang them up by their loops.

 Jenny Lemons Cake Slice Hair Clip